 The Bottom line

 Andrew’s Pitchfork is indeed a great technical indicator for the current day online traders while determining the support areas and resistance.
-It is not perfect in every scenario, this indicator provides perfect indication regarding where actually the costs are headed.
+It is not perfect in every scenario; this indicator provides a perfect indication regarding where actually the costs are headed.
 The only issue with this technique is, picking three points requires experience to master.
-Traders should also be sure to using the indicator as the only piece instead of depending upon it exclusively.
+Traders should also be sure to use the indicator as to the only piece instead of depending upon it exclusively.